nxt-insurance/nxt_error_registry/README.md

 class LevelOne
   extend NxtErrorRegistry
   register_error :LevelOneError, type: StandardError, code: '100.100'
   # This will set the LevelOne::LevelOneError constant that you can raise anywhere
+  register_error :LevelTwoError, type: LevelOneError, code: '100.101', capture: true, reraise: false
+  # You can also pass in additional options when registering your errors.
+These will be available on you error class

   def raise_level_one_error
     raise LevelOneError, 'There was an error on level' rescue LevelOneError => e
     puts e.code # would output '100.100'
+  rescue LevelTwoError => e
+    puts e.options # { capture: true, reraise: false }
   end
 end
 ```